e-polson/DS-5111/README.md

 ## Set Up Instructions

-When your VM is set up, clone the repository and navigate into the root directory:
+When your VM is set up, make a clone of my repository on Github.
+Then, clone your new repository and navigate into the root directory on the VM:

 ```bash
 git clone git@github.com:/<user name>/DS-5111.git